MattDMo/Neon-color-scheme/README.md

 While I really like the level of control I get with Sublime's system of config files, editing themes by hand (in XML) is rough.
 So, I keep the main copies of my themes in the TextMate folder so I can use its theme editor for tweaks.
 In `~/Library/Application Support/` I then run `ln -s TextMate/Themes/Neon.tmTheme "Sublime Text 2/Packages/Color Scheme - Default/Neon.tmTheme"` to symlink it to Sublime.

+I'd also recommend checking out aziz's [tmTheme-Editor](http://tmtheme-editor.herokuapp.com/), but alas it currently only works with [Google Chrome](https://www.google.com/chrome/‎) at the moment because of some the HTML5 APIs it uses.
+Regardless, it's a pretty neat app, and **Neon.tmTheme** should be listed on there soon!

 ## Issues
 Sometimes the same file looks different in TextMate and Sublime Text 2.
 It may be that the scopes are defined somewhat differently, or that the parsers don't work in quite the same way.
-Hack the .tmlanguage definition files if you're interested.
+Hack the `.tmlanguage` definition files if you're interested.

 ## License